freekrai/break-simperium/README.md

 **Without this file, nothing will work.**

-If you are testing this locally, then you will want to download and install https://ngrok.com/, as that will let you open a tunnel to the outside due to PHP's curl client not wanting a port in the url string, such as port 8888 like mamp uses.
+If you are testing this locally, then you will want to download and install https://ngrok.com/, as that will let you open a tunnel to the outside due to PHP's curl client not wanting a port in the url string, such as port 8888 like Mamp uses.

 ngrok also works nicely due to having it's own request inspector at http://localhost:4040 when ngrok is running.